Mayken Verhulst

-Mayken Verhulst (1518–1596 or 1599), also known as Marie Bessemers, was a sixteenth-century miniature, tempera and watercolor painter and print publisher.
+Mayken Verhulst (1518–1596 or 1599), also known as Marie Bessemers, was a sixteenth-century miniaturiste, tempera and watercolor painter and print publisher flemish.
 She was actively engaged in the workshop of her husband, Pieter Coecke van Aelst, posthumously publishing his works.
 While she is recognized as an exceptionally skilled artist, little is known about her works or life as there are few surviving sources.

 Life

 Mayken Verhulst was born in Mechelen around 1518 as the daughter of Peeter Verhulst Bessemeers (1492–1553) and Margriet Dancerme (1493–1545.
 Her father was a painter and she learned the artist craft in her father's workshop.
 Her sister Lysbeth married the engraver and painter Hubert Goltzius, and her sister Barbara married the painter Jacob de Punder.
 She married Pieter Coecke van Aelst (called the Elder) around 1535 as his second wife.
 Van Aelst was 16 years older than her and already a prominent painter, sculptor, architect, author and designer of woodcuts, goldsmith's work, stained glass and tapestries.
 Before they married he had made a perilous journey to Turkey from which he had brought back a great number of drawings.
 He became later court painter to Charles V, Holy Roman Emperor.